-For instance, serif fonts (much like this one) is popular with brands that convey class, and appear across many high-end brands.
+For instance, serif fonts (much like this one) are popular with brands that convey class and appear across many high-end brands.
 Selling pricey listings to mature buyers?
 Serif fonts are typically the way to go.

 When designing your printed real estate materials, selecting colors is a crucial step.
 Like fonts, colors weigh heavily on brand perception.

 Once you have your brand aesthetics established, consider how you want to spread awareness.
-If you’re a broker who’s always on-the-go, stock up on flyers and business cards which are easy to carry and pass out.
-If you’re hoping to bring in more traffic to your site or office, get some posters and brochures circulating.
+If you’re a broker who’s always on the go, stock up on flyers and business cards which are easy to carry and pass out.
+If you’re hoping to bring more traffic to your site or office, get some posters and brochures circulating.

 The quality of these documents certainly matter as they serve as a first impression for you and your brand!

 Mimeo was created to give people back time.
 Users can upload content to their digital library and organize files by folders.
 Want a hard copy printed?
 Build, proof, and ship in a few minutes.
 Content can even be shared with varying levels of permissions to other Mimeo users.
 No order minimums, no commitments, 24/7 support!

 Users can place a print order for delivery to hundreds of locations with a single click.
 Instead of hundreds of emails, easily view and map the status of each shipment.
 What would have once been a massive undertaking is now organized on one screen.

 Click around a free account and start organizing your content, regardless if it’s a single poster or 1,000 different corporate brochures varying by geographic region or brand.
 No minimums, and real-time pricing.

 Now cross a content-related project off of your to-do list!